This post may contain affiliate links. Please read my disclaimer for more information.

 The caffeine content in Dead-eye coffee

 Lastly, triple red-eye coffee drinks are the scariest of them all.
-First, its taste will be too complex for some individuals, and second, the caffeine content is too much and can put your system on seizure.
+First, its taste will be too complex for some individuals, and second, the caffeine content is too much for some.

-Depending on the drip coffee you brew and the coffee beans you chose, the caffeine content of crip coffee can range between 95-250mg.
+Depending on the drip coffee you brew and the coffee beans you chose, the content of drip coffee can range between 95-250mg.

-Dead-eye coffee is made with three espresso shots, and the caffeine content of these shots is close to 192mg of caffeine.
+Dead-eye coffee is made with three espresso shots, and the caffeine content of these shots is close to 192mg.

 Is it dangerous to drink this much caffeine at one time?

-The answer can depend on various possibilities: Your caffeine tolerance, caffeine sensitivity, health record, medical history, current medicines you are consuming, sleep schedule, etc.
+The answer can depend on various factors: Your tolerance, sensitivity, medical history, current medicines you are prescribed, sleep schedule, etc.

-Universally, a dosage of 100mg-150mg is usually considered safe for individuals.
-Anything above this limit can have immediate effects on your body, and other future side-effects may compile as well.
+A dosage of 100mg-150mg at a time is usually considered safe.
+A daily amount not exceeding 400mg is recommended.
+Anything above this limit can have immediate effects on your body, and other long-term side-effects may compile as well.

-Red-eye coffee is usually considered safe, but black-eye and dead-eye must be monitored and consulted with your doctor before consuming, given their high-caffeine content.
+Red-eye coffee is usually considered safe, but black-eye and dead-eye must be drunk in moderation or avoided altogether depending on the individual.

 Health dangers of consuming too much caffeine:

-- Regular consumption of caffeine in high quantities soon starts to build caffeine tolerance.
+- Regular consumption in high quantities soon starts to build a tolerance.
 Your body stops getting affected by caffeine and soon starts showing withdrawal symptoms.

-- A high dosage of caffeine brings many health risks, including high blood pressure, psychological changes, dehydration, etc.
+- A high dosage can cause many health risks, including high blood pressure, psychological changes, dehydration, etc.

 - Consuming 500mg caffeine all at once can lead to a fatal overdose.